raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

 ### Preparing for the unexpected

-A program can fail for many reasons, but with some foresight and planning, it is possible to deal with these failures instead of crashing and losing the chance to capture data and images aboard the ISS.
+A program can fail for many reasons, but with some foresight and planning, it is possible for your program to deal with these issues instead of crashing and losing the chance to capture data and images aboard the ISS.
 In this section, you are going to try to find ways to improve your program so that it stands the best chance of working as intended if something unexpected happens.

 --- collapse ---